Ensure no survivors: stop weeds from setting seed!

 To be able to effectively manage resistance and to decide on an appropriate response weeds need to be correctly identified.
 Herbicide susceptibility can differ between similar weed species hence similar species may respond differently to the herbicide mode of action used.

 Good record keeping helps to mitigate problems when they occur and enables growers to determine the effectiveness of their management strategies as well as helping to understand why a problem developed.
-Records should be kept for all fields, and include cropping history, weed control tactics used and their effectiveness after every operation.
+Records should be kept for all fields, and include cropping history, GPS locations for weed patches, weed control tactics used and their effectiveness after every operation.

 Timely intervention of a weed control operation can be the most significant factor in its effectiveness.
 Herbicides are more effective on rapidly growing small weeds, and may be quite ineffective in controlling large or stressed weeds.